Paleothermometer: Trace Element Ratios in Biominerals

 Magnesium (Mg) is incorporated into the calcite shells (tests) of planktic and benthic foraminifera as a trace element.
 Because the incorporation of Mg as an impurity in calcite is endothermic, more is incorporated into the growing crystal at higher temperatures.
 Therefore, a high Mg/Ca ratio implies a high temperature, although ecological factors may confound the signal.
 Mg has a long residence time in the ocean, and so it is possible to largely ignore the effect of changes in seawater Mg/Ca on the signal.
+Mg/Ca ratios can sometimes underestimate seawater temperatures by way of the dissolution of foraminifer shells, which lowers Mg/Ca values.